 Boston Terriers play hard, but when it comes to sleeping… they sleep hard too!

 These dogs can have a sudden burst of energy and then crash into oblivion just as fast.
-Many dog parents worry that their BTs sleeps so much, but for how long do they stay asleep?
-And …
+Many dog parents worry that their Boston Terrier sleeps so much, but for how long do they stay asleep?

-How much should a Boston Terrier sleep?
-It depends on your dog, but an adult Boston Terrier sleeps between 12 to 14 hours of every 24-hour cycle.
-Puppies and seniors sleep more, around 18 to 20 hours.
+An adult Boston Terrier should sleep between 12 to 14 hours of every 24-hour cycle.
+Boston Terrier puppies and seniors should sleep 18 to 20 hours.

 There are 5 factors that will influence how much your Boston Terrier sleeps.
 And let’s not get started with their funny sleeping positions!